This post contains affiliate links and I may earn a commission if you make a purchase.

 If you’re feeling stuck on the fence between renting and buying, here are some important questions to ask yourself.

-It’s easy enough to stack rental rates against each other, but when you’re looking into buying a home, you not only need to think about your mortgage payments, but also property taxes, homeowners insurance, and possibly some extras like homeowner or condo association fees.
+It’s easy enough to stack rental rates against each other.
+Still, when you’re looking into buying a home, you not only need to think about your mortgage payments but also property taxes, homeowners insurance, and possibly some extras like homeowner or condo association fees.

 The median net worth for homeowners is significantly higher than those of non-homeowners, thanks to the way your equity increases as you pay off your home loan.

 - Are You Really Ready To Own A Home?